PersonaFlow/agentstack/README.md

   </a>
 </p>

 **The PersonaFlow platform aims to provide highly personalized user experiences fueled by Generative AI.
-With a focus on scalability and efficiency, PersonaFlow offers a suite of tools and APIs to create complex agents and high-performing retrieval augmented generation (RAG) systems driven by _personas_ and with a focus on:**
+With a focus on scalability and efficiency, PersonaFlow offers a suite of tools and APIs to create complex agents and high-performing retrieval augmented generation (RAG) systems.**

-- Context optimization
+Key features include:
-  - Intelligent partitioning of ingested data
+- Context optimization: Intelligent partitioning of ingested data based on the semantic similarity of surrounding content (see: [Document Processing](/docs/rag.md)).
-  - Personalized decision-making based on multiple data vectors
-  - Dynamically adjusting retrieval and generation parameters based on user information
-- Enterprise feasibility: scalability, cost efficiency, and privacy
+- Enterprise feasibility: focus on scalability, cost efficiency, and privacy
-- Agent development, testing, and evaluation via the PersonaFlow administration tool
+- Agent development: Quickly build and evaluate custom assistants (see: [Assistants](/docs/assistants.md))
+- Evaluation: Deep integration with evaluation tools to score and optimize agents and RAG configurations
+- Build and deploy: Easily deploy agents and RAG configurations to production environments
+- Multiple built-in auth options (see: [Auth Guide](/docs/auth.md))

+Upcoming features:
-- Easy integration of generative AI features into applications via the PersonaFlow client SDKs
+- Client SDKS: Easy integration of generative AI features into applications via the PersonaFlow client SDKs (Python, TypeScript, C#)
+- Personalization features: user-specific RAG based on up to 100 different dimenensions.
+- Evaluation and scoring of assistants and RAG configurations (Currently done through [Arize Phoenix](https://arize.com/phoenix/) and [LangFuse](https://langfuse.com/) integrations.)

+# Overview

 This repo is the orchestration server for the PersonaFlow platform.
 It is a REST API that allows you to create and manage agentic assistants, run the agents against various LLMs, create and save user-specific chat threads, and more.